sisihagen/website/content/en/blog/2019/11/nicaraguan-slaves-to-sue-pesticide-manufacturers.md

 title: "Nicaraguan slaves to sue pesticide manufacturers"
 date: 2019-11-05
 tags: "Society"
+geo: "South America"
+draft: false
 shorttext: "In spite of valid judgments, fruitless banana workers do not receive any money.
 Now they complain in France."
-draft: false
 lang: en
 cover: "society"
 ---